Southtown Center: 1998–present: Store closings and rezoning

 Montgomery Ward prospered as Southtown's largest tenant until 1998, when Ward announced that they would be closing nine underperforming locations as part of their "ongoing operations and strategic initiatives to return to profitability."
 Filling Ward's vacancy was Herberger's, a Minnesota department store, who had agreed to purchase several other closed Montgomery Ward stores in the Twin Cities area.
-Toys "R" Us agreed to lease the other side of the Ward store that Herberger's hadn't leased.
+Toys "R" Us agreed to lease the other side of the Ward store that Herberger's had not leased.

 In September 2014, several plans were created by the city of Bloomington in order to rezone several parts of the shopping center.
 However, Southtown's owner, Kraus-Anderson, stated that the rezoning would "threaten Southtown's existence and that customers like things how they are."
 Several Bloomington locals and customers of Southtown created a website to persuade the city of Bloomington not to continue with any redeveloping plans.
 Despite the creation of the website and Kraus-Anderson's frustration and concern during the proposed redevelopment, the city council approved the project in July 2015.
 The rezoning will encourage more pedestrian and transit supportive development patterns.
 New developments could include multi-story mixed-use developments and a new street grid.
 As part of the agreement, a 3-acre portion in the southeast of the mall would be preserved to be a higher-intensity density development.
 In April of the same year, Southtown's 44,548 sqft Toys "R" Us closed after their 26-year lease expired.
 Despite this closing, Southtown Center has maintained a 99 percent occupancy rate for many years.